Home > Sectors > Industry > Construction: combining BIM and lean to improve performance

 The combination of lean and BIM represents a significant opportunity to improve productivity and efficiency in the construction sector.
 In the coming years, lean and BIM will evolve even further thanks to artificial intelligence and the Internet of Things.

-This development promises even more efficient, sustainable and personalized construction processes, meeting the specific needs of each project and client.
+This development promises even more efficient, sustainable and customised construction processes, tailored to the specific needs of each project and customer.

 However, despite the obvious benefits, full adoption of these methodologies requires: adapting to regulatory changes, training the workforce in the new technologies and promoting a culture of innovation and collaboration within the industry.